-In December 2012, the Fire Minister, Brandon Lewis MP, commissioned Sir Ken Knight to undertake a review of efficiencies and operations in fire and rescue authorities in England.
+In December 2012 Sir Ken Knight was commissioned by the Government to undertake a review of efficiencies and operations in fire and rescue authorities in England.

 Sir Ken Knight's "Facing the Future" report recognises that collaborative and partnership working are key elements of driving future efficiencies.
 The Authority has embraced this approach by combining [Devon and Somerset] in 2007 and by pursuing a number of other initiatives.
-In June 2016 we invited Sir Ken Knight to revisit DSFRS to externally review our progress against his recommendations.
+In June 2016 Sir Ken Knight was invited to revisit the Service to externally review its progress against his recommendations.
 Sir Ken was highly complementary at the time of the visit and confirmed this through a press release.